Oekaki-Connect/web-novel-static-generator/README.md

 # Or fork it if you plan on contributing changes

-# DO NOT fork if you want a private repo, you can't make forks private on Github
+# DO NOT fork if you want a private repo, you can't make forks private on GitHub
 # If you want a private repo, download the ZIP, then make a new private repo

 # Install Python dependencies